 Amol Gupte, ASEAN head and Singapore CEO

-Gupte has been at the helm of the largest foreign bank by headcount in Singapore since 2016 when he took over from the retiring Michael Zink, and Rajesh Mehta (see below) assumed his former role as regional treasury and trade solutions head.
+Gupte has been at the helm of Citi in Singapore since 2016 when he took over from the retiring Michael Zink, and Rajesh Mehta (see below) assumed his former role as regional treasury and trade solutions head.
 Like many senior leaders at Citi in Asia, Gupte has had a long and global career with the firm.
-He’s been with Citi for 29 years and has also worked in New York, London and Hong Kong.
+He’s been with Citi for 31 years and has also worked in New York, London and Hong Kong.

 Julia Raiskin, Asia Pacific head of investor sales and relationship management

-Singapore-based Raiskin leads the 450-strong team behind Citi’s strong recent growth in FICC and equities in Asia.
-She was previously G10 rates sales head for APAC and Japan at Citi, having joined the firm 10 years ago as head of APAC retail structured products distribution.
-As we reported in January, Raiskin is also a leading advocate for women in banking.
+Singapore-based Raiskin leads the team behind Citi’s strong recent growth in FICC and equities in Asia.
+She was previously G10 rates sales head for APAC and Japan at Citi, having joined the firm in 2007 as head of APAC retail structured products distribution.
+As we reported last year, Raiskin is also a leading advocate for women in banking.

-Hong Kong-based Lo took over the top job at Asia’s second largest private bank by assets at the start of last month following the retirement of his predecessor, Bassam Salem.
-He joined Citi 27 years ago as an ultra-high-net-worth banker in Vancouver, moved to Asia in 2001, and was appointed global market manager of Hong Kong in 2010.
-Lo is now in charge of more than 300 Citi relationship managers across Asia.
+Hong Kong-based Lo took over the top job at Citi’s private bank in February last year following the retirement of his predecessor, Bassam Salem.
+He joined Citi about 28 years ago as an ultra-high-net-worth banker in Vancouver, moved to Asia in 2001, and was appointed global market manager of Hong Kong in 2010.

 Seung Yi, regional head of core and corporate compliance

-One of the key players in Citi’s substantial Asian compliance team, Yi has worked in compliance for almost two decades, according to his LinkedIn profile.
+One of the key players in Citi’s substantial Asian compliance team, Yi has worked in compliance for two decades.
 Yi spent the first eight years of his career (1998 to 2006) at Morgan Stanley, where he worked in New York, Korea and Hong Kong, and ended up as regional head of core compliance.